 She divorced Hernandez in 2008, and was sued in 2011 by Pedro Reynosa for breach of contract when he alleged Frey broke her promise to sign her name on a book and screenplay, which they co-wrote, in 2009.
 They collaborated on a book called “Memoirs of a Sex Addict”, and the play “Myths of the Flesh.”

-Unsurprisingly, Frey herself has been granting media interviews since Peterson’s appeal is now on the forefront.
-She omitted to discuss her missionary missions and the fact that the book Scott had in his car with her office address on it, was a religious one she had asked him to read and to return to her.
+Since Peterson’s appeal is on the forefront, Frey herself has been granting media interviews during which she omits to talk about her missionary work for the church and the fact that the book Scott had in his car with her office address on it, was a religious one she had asked him to read and return to her at that address, and not a sinister map to go after her.

 Scott’s half-sister also made quite a bit of money by selling her new found brother up the river.
 She gave up her relationship with her natural mother for cash.
 Her ridiculous claim that Scott drowned Laci in their pool was as unsubstantiated as the other assertions contained in her book.

-One only had to check the temperature at the time of her disappearance, to realize that the pool was not an option.
+One only had to check the cold temperature at the time of her disappearance to realize that the pool was not an option.

-She was entitled to her opinion, but to have published these allegations for money is beyond reprehensible.
+She was entitled to her opinion, but to have published these allegations for money, and to go as far as visiting Scott in prison after he was found guilty to get more content for her book is beyond reprehensible.